iculupi/3rd-devs/@holy/analysis/characters/monk/ep01_no_rest_for_the_wicked.md

 ### Reward and Revelation (75 seconds)
 *[Return to Lai and receiving the Fiend Slayer Outfit]*

 "Returning to Lai with news of our victory and the witnessed betrayal, she appears deeply troubled by the Ominous Stranger's successful escape.
-The items he stole - likely including specialized knowledge about processing inferniarch remains and possibly unique artifacts from Arbaziloth's collection - would allow him to create even more powerful weapons through the Forgemaster's dark crafting.
+The items he stole - likely including specialized knowledge about processing inferniarch remains and possibly unique artifacts from Arbaziloth's collection - would allow him to create even more powerful weapons through the Forgemaster's dark crafting."

+*You killed the prince.
+I have little to reward you, but take this set of armor that I found in the ruins as a token of my gratitude!
+May this outfit serve you well.*

 The renegade's methodical approach - forming alliances, collecting demonic materials, and working with the Forgemaster - speaks to a calculated plan that goes beyond mere power-gathering.
 His actions in Azzilon Castle follow the same pattern seen in his encounter with Ildrin: using others until they serve no further purpose, then disposing of them without hesitation.